 The experts noted that investor-state rules provide protection for investors, but not for states or their populations.
 In looking at the history of ISDS settlements, the UN human rights experts concluded that “the regulatory function of many states, and their ability to legislate in the public interest, have been put at risk.”

 So the stage is set for a conflict.
-If the parties come to a meaningful agreement on climate change in Paris, for it to be successful each country will have to take the promises home to their own legislatures and change laws and practices accordingly.
+For any meaningful agreement on climate change to be successful, each country will have to take the promises home to their own legislatures and change laws and practices accordingly.
 Yet the ISDS “rights” of foreign corporations to challenge any changes that might negatively impact their profits are strongly entrenched in international trade law.
-In other words, the power of corporations to use ISDS could strongly undermine any agreement made in Paris if corporations decide to fight the necessary resulting regulatory changes.
+In other words, the power of corporations to use ISDS could strongly undermine any agreement if corporations decide to fight the necessary resulting regulatory changes.

 The report, An ISDS Carve-Out to Support Action on Climate Change, is offered to governments and negotiators as a way to resolve this conflict.
 In it, Gus Van Harten, Osgoode Hall professor, legal scholar and internationally recognized authority on investment law, outlines how a multilateral agreement on climate change could include a safeguard against the risk of ISDS lawsuits that target climate change action by governments.